Ashutosh-Mishra2/GA_circuit_design/README.md

 ### Dependecies and installation
 We use [pennylane](https://pennylane.ai/) to simulate the quantum circuits.
 The installation instructions can be found [here](https://pennylane.ai/install.html).

+### Presentation
 **Link to google slides** - https://docs.google.com/presentation/d/15rWm4BfqcXm5z52CKhpCfRGEhJgyhaC7kltPVhGTMrs/edit?usp=sharing
+Also Slides and a video presentation of the slides have been added to the repository